JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 `(/eval you #like /it) \ (/eval I #(cannot afford) /it)` will list the things you like, minus the ones I cannot afford.

 ## Advanced queries

+### Query for superexpressions using `/member` (or `/m` and `/involves` (or `/i`)

+If you'd like to find every relationship with "salsa" as a top-level member, you can write "/member salsa".

+Equivalently, you could write "/involves-1 salsa".

+If you'd like to find anything for which "salsa" is in one of the top two levels, you can write "/involves-2 salsa".

+You can write "/involves-k" for any positive value of "k".
+If you ask for a big value, the search might be slow.

 ### Replace a superexpression with a subexpression using `/eval` and `/it` (or `/it=`)